Genesys Call Routing (CE01) for Genesys Engage cloud

 |Use Case Benefits||Explanation|

-Customer wants to contact the company for a specific service or for further information around a product or offer and then calls the company.
-The system performs hours of operation, special day, and emergency checks, and then plays corresponding messages.
+A customer wants to contact the company for a specific service or for further information around a product or offer and then calls the company.
+The system checks for hours of operation, special days, and emergencies, and then plays corresponding messages.
 The customer selects an option from a menu (prompt and collect) that maps to an agent skill expression.
-If no agents are available, the target expands to include an additional agent skill or skill-level before routing to an optional overflow number.
+If no agents are available, the target expands to include an additional agent skill or skill level before routing to an optional overflow number.

 After the initial implementation, customers can enhance the service with more Genesys routing capabilities.